Jersey, Channel Islands

 Country-by-country (CbC) reporting regime

-Multinationals having global revenues of 750 million euros (EUR) or more are required to file annual reports to tax authorities at three levels.
+Multinationals having global revenues of EUR 750 million or more are required to file annual reports to tax authorities at three levels.
 The first element is a ‘country-by-country report’ that gives a detailed picture of business results for each country where the business operates (including things like number of employees, revenues, pre-tax profit, and taxes paid).
 Companies will also need to give an overall picture of their global business, aggregating data from all of the countries where one operates.
 In addition, companies will be required to report separately to each country where they operate with business and tax information about the local entities and operations in that country.

 The disclosure of this business information will be accessible, through automatic information exchanges, to tax authorities wherever they have a presence (subject to certain conditions).
 Groups will need to consider how to explain their operational purpose of business arrangements, which may include tax advantages.